 The Australian Government passed legislation on March 19, 2012 for the MRRT which applies to coal and iron ore projects and was implemented from July 1, 2012.
 The MRRT will be payable when the Company has commenced iron ore production and generates MRRT assessable profits of over \$75 million after taking into account inbuilt allowances.
-A bill which will has the effect of repealing the MRRT, was passed in the lower house of Parliament in November 2013.
-If the bill passes the senate, the MRRT would be abolished from July 1, 2014.
+A bill which has the effect of repealing the MRRT, was passed in the lower house of Parliament in November 2013.
+The bill was accepted by the Senate with amendments on July 17, 2014, however the amendments were disagreed to by the House of Representatives on July 18, 2014.